abaid2/CS1320-Final-Project-HabitPal/README.md

 ### mdeetman
 I worked on setting up the login and register pages with user authentication in the backend.
 I also created the MongoDB models for the user and habit collections.
 I also worked on functionality for adding new habits, adding friends, and inviting friends to a habit (although i did not work on the backend implementation of invitations).
 I also created many of the frontend pages and components although I did not spend time styling them.

+### yliang6
+I worked on the backend for setting up individual habit pages.
+I also worked on parts of the invitation feature and habit deletion feature.